Skip to content

 Beacon Mutual Insurance, headquartered in Warwick, Rhode Island, is the state’s primary provider of workers’ compensation coverage and also operates in Massachusetts and Connecticut.
 Public reporting indicates the company suffered a ransomware attack in which attackers exfiltrated roughly 275 GB (296,228,795,086 bytes) of uncompressed internal data.
 The exposed material includes internal corporate documents and correspondence, complete financial statements and reports spanning 2018–2025, and a full employee list with associated personal details.

 Available reporting describes the data as highly sensitive but does not yet specify the exact number of individuals whose records appear in the archive.
-The leak site posting confirms that negotiations failed and the group has begun releasing the stolen files in batches.
+The leak site posting states that negotiations failed and the group has begun releasing the stolen files in batches.

 Why This Matters for You and Your Family